Search Knowledge Base by Keyword

 New Custom Status

-From the Report Builder, you can add custom status columns to a report (Assets only).
+From the Report Builder, you can add custom status columns to a report (Data Types only).
 To add custom status columns:

 1. From the Add Column drop down, select Custom Status Column to bring up the New Custom Status dialog